ixa-ehu/ixa-pipe-wikify/README.md

 ### 4. Download and update the language models

-*If you already use DBpedia Spotlight for ixa-pipe-ned module in your machine, you only have to change the parameter as described at the end of this step*
+*If you already use DBpedia Spotlight for *[ixa-pipe-ned module](https://github.com/ixa-ehu/ixa-pipe-ned/)* module in your machine, you only have to change the parameter as described at the end of this step*

 Download the language models: